 - Summarise and clarify.
 Briefly summarise what you understood while listening and ask the other person to do the same.
 Do not hesitate to ask questions that are ambiguous or unclear.

 - Ask open-ended questions

 - Avoid “yes or no” questions; they often produce dead-end answers.
-Instead, ask open-ended questions about the person to show you are interested in them and encourage thoughtful expansive responses.
+Instead, ask open-ended questions about the person to show interest in them and encourage thoughtful, expansive responses.

-- If you’d like to understand something the person has said better, ask for clarification.
+- Ask for clarification if you’d like to better understand something the person has said.
 But don’t focus so much on insignificant details that you miss the big picture.

 - Give regular feedback.
-Show that you understand where the other person is coming from by reflecting on their feelings.
+Reflecting on their feelings shows that you understand where the other person is coming from.
 For example: “You must be delighted! »,« What a terrible ordeal this must be for you »,« I can see that you are confused. “

 Benefits of Active Listening